 1. Dream Restaurant

-Set along Sultanpur Road in Kapurthala, this is one of the most popular eating places in Kapurthala.
+Set along Sultanpur Road in Kapurthala, this is one of the most popular eateries in Kapurthala.
 A high-end food experience anticipates you at this amazing eatery.
 The room is loaded up with comfortable couches and seats that give adequate seating space to every last one.
 The chefs here are specialists in North Indian, Chinese and Continental food.

 Location: Sultanpur Road, Kapurthala Ho, Kapurthala – 144601